 DEQ has adopted two stormwater regulations that affect Albany:

-Stormwater Management Plan for NPDES MS4 Phase II
+NPDES MS4 Phase II

 The permit will specify many activities Albany must complete.
 Details of the permit and required plan are complex and generally fall under what federal rules call the six minimum control measures.
 Each is listed here with a link to the EPA fact sheet that describes it.